letStayFoolish/javascript-advanced/section-16/README.md

 ### API Application Programming Interface

-API is piece of software that can be used by another piece of software, in order to allow **applications to talk to each other**; _DOM API, WEB (Online API) API, Geolocation API_.
+API is a piece of software that can be used by another piece of software, in order to allow **applications to talk to each other**; _DOM API, WEB API (Online API), Geolocation API_.

 Most popular **API data format** is JSON data format.